EPA denies extension for Ameren to stop dumping coal ash, gypsum at two power plants

-Sioux Energy Center, a coal-fired power plant operated by Ameren Missouri, sits on the Mississippi River in St. Charles County.
-The EPA denied Ameren an extension to close a pit where it deposits byproducts from the coal scrubbers on the plant.
-(Courtesy of Ameren Missouri)
+Sioux Energy Center, a coal-fired power plant operated by Ameren Missouri, sits on the Mississippi River in St. Charles County (photo courtesy of Ameren Missouri)

 Ameren Missouri must stop dumping waste from two of its coal-fired power plants into nearby pits following a federal crackdown on coal ash that denied the electric utility an extension to comply with new regulations.

 The move could force the utility to retire at least one of the facilities years ahead of schedule.

 The Environmental Protection Agency on Wednesday announced several steps to “hold facilities accountable for controlling and cleaning up the contamination created by decades of coal ash disposal.”
 Coal ash is created by the burning of coal at power plants and can contain toxic chemicals, including arsenic and mercury.

 For decades, coal ash has been stored by many utilities in pits near the plant, where it can leach into the groundwater and pollute waterways or even drinking water.
 Ameren has one remaining coal ash pit that has yet to be converted under new regulations.